CondeNast/recipe_plugin/README.markdown

 Activate the ZipList Recipe Plugin in the "Plugins" admin panel using the "Activate" link.

-To use the plugin, click the little ZipList Recipe icon on the "Edit Post" pages, right next to the other "Upload/Insert" links at the top of the text editor box.
+To use the plugin, click the little ZipList Recipe icon on the "Edit Post" pages, right next to the other editor toolbar buttons at the top of the text editor box.
 Then enter the details about your recipe into the appropriate boxes, and then click the "Add Recipe" button.
 This will save your recipe, and insert it into your blog post.

 The ZipList Recipe Plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://marketing.ziplist.com.s3.amazonaws.com/plugin_instructions.pdf).
 If you have more questions on how to use the plugin, feel free to reach out to ZipList at [plugins@ziplist.com](mailto:plugins@ziplist.com).